netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_save_config_module.rst

         *(str)*
       -
-      - The IP address of the target Netscaler instance when issuing a Nitro request through a MAS proxy.
+      - The IP address of the target Citrix ADC instance when issuing a Nitro request through a Citrix ADM proxy.
     * - mas_proxy_call

         *(bool)*
       - Default:

         *False*
-      - If true the underlying NITRO API calls made by the module will be proxied through a MAS node to the target Netscaler instance.
+      - If true the underlying NITRO API calls made by the module will be proxied through a Citrix ADM node to the target Citrix ADC instance.

         When true you must also define the following options: ``nitro_auth_token``, ``instance_ip``.
     * - nitro_auth_token

         *(str)*
       -
       - The authentication token provided by the ``mas_login`` operation.
-It is required when issuing Nitro API calls through a MAS proxy.
+It is required when issuing Nitro API calls through a Citrix ADM proxy.
     * - nitro_pass

         *(str)*
       -
-      - The password with which to authenticate to the netscaler node.
+      - The password with which to authenticate to the Citrix ADC node.
     * - nitro_protocol

         *(str)*